AbbMarPin/Temp-sens/README.md

 ### Deployment

-To deploy the website, write the following command in your terminal in Visual Studio Code:

 ```
-npm run serve
+To deploy the website, write the following
+command in your terminal in Visual Studio Code: "npm run serve"
 ```

 ## Built With